HillsMakan/sydneyhillsmakan/src/content/partner/zumba_with_sujita.md

 **Time :** 6.45 pm - 7.45 pm

 **Location :** North Kellyville Public School Hall, 120 Hezlett Rd, North Kellyville, 2155, NSW

+**Join Our Zumba Sessions !**

+Get fit the fun way!
+Zumba is a high-energy dance workout that helps burn calories, boost your mood, and improve your coordination – all while grooving to great music.